-Learn why the Hakone Free Pass and other local passes make train travel in Japan cheaper and easier, and why they’re the perfect companion to the JR Pass.
+Learn why the Hakone Free Pass and other local passes make train travel in Japan cheaper and easier, and why they are the perfect companion to the JR Pass.

 Many foreign visitors have heard of the Japan Rail Pass and know how useful it can be.
 What they may not realise is that this is just one of many, many rail passes in Japan that make train travel easy and affordable.
 Some passes like regional passes serve a remarkably similar role to the JR Pass.
 But not local passes, which is why it’s so important that foreigners looking to use the trains in Japan know about them.

 Just as a regional pass covers a region of Japan, local passes are designed for travel on public transport in just one city, area, or part of a region in Japan.
 As such, local passes are very handy for foreign visitors to Japan, as they provide affordable travel on routes often not covered with your Japan Rail Pass.
 This makes them a great supplement to the JR Pass, helping you save money on even more of your train and public transport journeys.

 While there are many different local passes out there, these are the most useful ones international travellers need to know about.

 JR Kansai Pass

 The JR Kansai Area Pass often just referred to as the JR Kansai Pass is the most popular rail pass provided by the JR West train company for the Kansai region of Honshu.

 While not covering the entire Kansai region, this Kansai Area Pass covers the centre of the region where most of the main cities are.
 This means major cities like Osaka, Kyoto, Nara and Kobe, as well as popular tourist destinations like Himeji and Wakayama, are incorporated in this Kansai pass.